BlueberryMC/Blueberry/README.md

 ## 🤔 Why?
 - Faster update (since it uses mojang mapping, no need to make our mapping)
   - it does not mean "fast update", because sometimes i don't have enough time to work on this project :(
-- Deobfuscated code (classes, fields, methods)
+- Deobfuscated code (classes, fields, methods, and sometimes local variables)
 - Simple steps to get started making mods

 ## ⚠️ Important Warning